reddit/devvit/README.md

 - `yarn test` to test all packages and check their TypeScript types
 - `yarn lint` to lint all packages

-### Pre-commit linting

-The repo is set up to do some basic and global linting and formatting through `package.json`'s husky config.
-This is a good way to catch basic issues before you commit.

 ## Help

 Need help?
 Check out the [Devvit](https://www.reddit.com/r/devvit/) community on